-Winning Reading Boost Homekit was designed by Sue Dickson, creator of the popular Sing, Spell, Read, and Write program.
 Winning Reading Boost is a multisensory program intended for teaching phonics and reading to remedial students in second grade and above.
 It can easily be used with students even up through high school, although teens might find some elements of the program too childish.
-Even though the program was not written with first graders in mind, it can be used with them in homeschool settings.
+The Winning Reading Boost Homekit is a slightly modified version of the program that is suitable for individual families.
+Even though the program was not written with first graders in mind, it can also be used with them in homeschool settings.

-The program was designed for class groups, and the instructions reflect group interaction.
+The program was originally designed for class groups, and the instructions, even in the Homekit, reflect group interaction.
 The classroom version of the program uses posters and classroom visuals that are not included in the Homekit, and these are referred to in the instructions.
-But the posters are recreated within the student books, albeit in black and white, and these will serve just as well if you are teaching only one or two students.
+But the visuals aren't necessary, and the posters are recreated within the student books, albeit in black and white, and these will serve just as well if you are teaching only one or two students.

-The Homekit includes four instructor’s manuals and four student workbooks, a DVD with songs (MP4), two card decks for games, a set of bingo-style game cards, and chips for the bingo game.
-Student workbooks are softcover, and the back cover of each book serves as a wipe-off page with lines for students to practice some of their writing.
+The Homekit includes four instructor’s manuals and four student workbooks, a DVD with songs (with MP4 files), two card decks for games, a set of bingo-style game cards, and chips for the bingo game.
+Student workbooks are softcover, and the laminated back cover of each book serves as a wipe-off page with lines for students to practice some of their writing.

 Original phonics songs on the DVD are used throughout the program to reinforce lessons.
 Songs use a variety of musical styles, many of which will appeal to older learners while still being appropriate for younger students.
 The first card deck and bingo-style game are introduced in the first book, serving to reinforce familiarity with the sounds of the letters.
 The second card deck is introduced with Book 3 to reinforce recognition of letter clusters.

-The methodology for teaching phonics is essentially the same as the successful approach Dickson uses in Sing, Spell, Read, and Write.
 The first book teaches the alphabet and key sounds for each letter—only short-vowel sounds in the first book.
 Beginning with the first lesson, students identify initial sounds in words.
 Book 2 teaches short-vowel sounds and introduces blending as students simulate hiking up and down a mountain while chanting blends.
 For example, the sound of the letter b joins with each short vowel as students chant ba, be, bi, bo, and bu as they move up the mountain, then bu, bo, bi, be, and ba as they descend the other side.
 Students practice switching initial consonants to blend with these vowels.
-(This is similar to the Ferris wheel used in Sing, Spell, Read, and Write.)

 By the end of the second book, students will have learned to read, write, and spell almost 600 short-vowel words.
 Book 3 teaches long vowels, and letter clusters such as sh, ch, and er.
 The fourth book teaches words with silent letters such as ghost and night as well as other unusual words such as nuisance and loaves.

-While student workbooks include reading material, they are consumable.
-Students will complete activity pages and frequent review exercises in them.
+The consumable student workbooks include reading material, activity pages, and frequent review exercises.
 Workbook pages are perforated for easy removal.
 This might be advantageous because removed pages will lie flat and make it easier for students to practice their penmanship without having to hold the book in place.

 The program is intended to appeal to a very broad range of students, so some of the reading material is geared toward an older audience, particularly the stories in the last two books.
+However, stories in the first two books should be easily understandable even for first graders.
 While some stories are about children, many are about teens, families, couples, and adults.
-Some stories are about sports competitions, volunteering, outdoor adventures, and work situations.
-However, stories in the first two books should be easily understandable even for first graders.
 With both the exercises and stories, you might need to provide occasional assistance with vocabulary if you are teaching young students since some words might not be familiar to them.

 Older students can progress through the program more quickly than younger students, especially the first book.
 You might be able to complete the entire program in a year with a student in the upper elementary grades or beyond.
-Starting with first or second graders, you should plan to take two or more years to complete the entire program.
+If you are starting with first or second graders, you should plan to take two or more years to complete the entire program.

-The instructor’s manuals provide detailed lesson plans that include scripting for what the teacher should say.
+The instructor’s manuals provide detailed lesson plans with scripts for what the teacher should say.
 While homeschoolers will have to make small adjustments to instructions that were written for class groups, the program should still be very easy to use.
-Whatever the educational setting, the program requires continual interaction between teacher and student(s).
+Whatever the educational setting, the program requires continual interaction between teacher and students.

-Since the methodology of Dickson’s Since Sing, Spell, Read, and Write is so effective, I was pleased to see that methodology in this fresh new format.
+Winning Reading Boost was designed by Sue Dickson, creator of the Sing, Spell, Read, and Write program which used to be among my Top Picks.
+That program is no longer available, but Dickson uses a similar approach in Winning Reading Boost.
+Since the methodology of Dickson’s Sing, Spell, Read, and Write was so effective, I was pleased to see that methodology in this fresh new format.
 While Winning Reading Boost should work best as a remedial program, I think it can also serve as a beginning reading program for first graders.